Taskmaster The Podcast *Best of Series 18*

 I don't know if you were watching the same show as me because

 at no point did I think the way Andy popped his hand up there was like, okay, let's do this thing.
+Watch it again.

 I'm telling you.

-It pops up like the way his leg popped up and he goes, let's never speak of this again.
+It pops up like the way his leg popped up, and he goes, Let's never speak of this again.

+It's tender.
 It pops up because he's like, right, just fucking get on with it.

+We're done.
 And he goes, right, there we go.

 We'll never speak of this again.

+Yes, but Ed, you have to understand, I've only mentioned it once before.
 I have not been going on at these guys to cheat with me.

 I've planted the seed.
+I come back to it.

-They're up for it, they're ready to go.
+They're ready to go.
+I'm telling you.

-I'm telling you, I love also that really the only interactions that you and Barbara have had on screen so far is you suggesting a smoothie and him looking baffled, and then you suggesting cheating and him looking baffled and worried.
+I love also that really the only interactions that you and Barbara have had on screen so far is you suggesting a smoothie and him looking baffled, and then you suggesting cheating and him looking baffled and worried.

-Yeah, yeah, but then we again, I have to say this: when we actually cheat, he's down.
+Yeah, yeah.
+But then we again, I have to say this: when we actually cheat, he's down.

-And I've got to clarify, I don't, yeah,
+And I've got to clarify, I don't, yeah.

-Oh my god, it makes me laugh so much.
+Oh my God, it makes me laugh so much.
+And you can, I do love that Alex is what.

-And you can, I do love that Alex is what so we don't even get the point because Alex sees us cheating and he sees us refund to keep cheating.
+So we don't even get the point because Alex sees us cheating and he sees us refund to keep cheating.
+And laughs so much.

+And laughs.
 I love that.

 Absolutely loving that.